silviaespanagil/silviaespanagil/README.md

 💻 Want to pro the basics: CSS, JS and React

-✏️ Want to learn Angular and Typescript
+✏️ Want to learn Angular and Typescript.
+I'm introducing myself to Redux.

 📖 Read my thoughts in [my Dev.to blog](https://dev.to/silviaespanagil)